nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 We prefer to have the methods there with the same names as in the Controller Classes.
 As we do not have any logic and are not changing anything in the Controller Classes we don’t need to write unit tests for the Controller Classes.

-## 7. We decouple the Service Manager Class from the Service Classes by making the Service Classes implement an Interface
+## 7. We decouple the Service Processor Class from the Service Classes by making the Service Classes implement an Interface
 These Service Interfaces are @Autowired to the Service Manager Class.